philipjoelsson/pandas/README.md

 Scope (functionality and code affected).

 ## Requirements for the new feature or requirements affected by functionality being refactored

+### Issue resolution
+#### Identify requirements related to the issue.
+If the requirements are not documented yet, try to describe them based on code reviews and existing test cases.
+Create a project plan for testing these requirements, and working on the issue.

+There are no documented requirements for this issue.
+In the issue there is expected behaviour, which works as requirement and guide for understanding what the program should do.
+From looking at other parts of the code, you get an understanding for the expected behaviour.
+Use existing test that currently marked as xfail since they are expected to fail.
+Remove xfail to see which tests fail.

 Optional (point 3): trace tests to requirements.